Would you like to have an incredible Jurassic World Experience? Here’s the Top 5 Wonders to see in the Komodo National Park! Enjoy!

 After a brief introduction to the Komodo National Park, my group and I went back to Labuan Bajo, the closest city to the Komodo National Park.
 On the way, one could witness an incredible sunset of wonders as many bats exited their caves on the hunt for food.

-The very next day, it was time to do some trekking in a deserted island of the Komodo National Park: Padar Island.
+The very next day, we cruised to the Komodo National Parkand did some trekking in a deserted island of the Komodo National Park: Padar Island.

 Try to whistle to John Williams’ amazing soundtrack of Jurassic Park while you hike this wonderful islands and you’ll feel how you enter into a Prehistoric World!